Maggy Hawk: Anderson Valley’s Rugged and Remote Outpost of Exceptional Pinot Noir

 winemaker Elizabeth Grant-Douglas (also the winemaker at La Crema, pictured below), each named after a

 winner.
-With the 2009 vintage, four wines were produced, each named after the horses born to the mare:
+With the 2009 vintage, four wines were produced, each named after the horses born to the mare including

 Jolie, Afleet, and Unforgettable, and to her sire - Hawkster.
-The wines are all clone-designates from a specific
+The wines are all made from predominantly single clones from a specific

 block within the vineyard.